paultopia/gobbledygook/content/pages/syllabus.md

 Professor: Paul Gowder (Office: 408.
 Email: paul-gowder@uiowa.edu.
 Phone: 319-384-3202.).

 Assistant: Diana DeWalle (Office: 469.
 Email: diana-dewalle@uiowa.edu.
 Phone: 319-335-9036.).

+## Welcome

+Welcome to Introduction to Quantitative and Computational Legal Reasoning, informally named "Sociological Gobbledygook" in honor of [Chief Justice Roberts's slightly math-phobic remark at oral argument in Gill v.
+Whitford](https://fivethirtyeight.com/features/the-supreme-court-is-allergic-to-math/).
+This course is offered at the University of Iowa College of Law in Spring 2020, by [Paul Gowder](https://gowder.io), and has previously been offered in Spring 2019: you can go look at [last year's syllabus]({filename}../archive/syllabus-2019.md) if you're curious.

+This is a totally open-source course.
+There is a [Github repository](https://github.com/paultopia/gobbledygook) which contains all of our materials and discussions.
+Please feel free to make a suggestion or start a conversation in the issues, or even make a pull request.
+For unstructured navigation of this website, you can use the [list of tags](/tags.html) that describe the subject matter of our lessons.

 ## Course Summary